Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Results

 \section{Results}

-\changedAlp{ In this section, we present experiments conducted to accomplish the following: \begin{itemize} \item Validate the accuracy of the objective functions, $\mainmark{J}$ and $\auxmark{J}$, in representing the network vulnerability measured by $\mathbb{E}(\|\mainmark{\mathbf{x}}_s\|^2_2)$ for $\mainmark{\mathbf{x}}_s$ defined on $\mainmark{G}$ and $\auxmark{G}$, \changedSB{as described equations~\eqref{eq:obj_func} and \eqref{eq:expectation-aux}} respectively. \item Analyze the effects of the problem parameters associated with the network dynamics and constraints on the relative vulnerability decrease that can be achieved via the proposed methods. \item Demonstrate the effectiveness of the proposed methods in decreasing the network vulnerability across a variety of problem instances. \item \changedSB{Perform numerical simulation of dynamics over a network to further validate} the results achieved by the Network Graph Optimization. \end{itemize}
+\changedAlp{ In this section, we present experiments conducted to accomplish the following: \begin{itemize} \item Validate the accuracy of the objective functions, $\mainmark{J}$ and $\auxmark{J}$, in representing the network vulnerability measured by $\mathbb{E}(\|\mainmark{\mathbf{x}}_s\|^2_2)$ for $\mainmark{\mathbf{x}}_s$ defined on $\mainmark{G}$ and $\auxmark{G}$, as described \revAS{in Proposition~\ref{prop:network_vulnerability} and~\ref{prop:nv_aux}} respectively. \item Analyze the effects of the problem parameters associated with the network dynamics and constraints on the relative vulnerability decrease that can be achieved via the proposed methods. \item Demonstrate the effectiveness of the proposed methods in decreasing the network vulnerability across a variety of problem instances. \item \changedSB{Perform numerical simulation of dynamics over a network to further validate} the results achieved by the Network Graph Optimization. \item \revAS{Apply the network graph optimization to the communication network among a team of mobile robots between which the signal strength decays with increasing distance.} \end{itemize}